preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/calendar-rollup/index.rst.txt

 .. image:: expand-calendar-color-new.png

-Targeting a calendar works the same way as when you target a block, see the Heading "Targeting" on this page: :doc:`General Block Settings </blocks/general-block-settings/index>`
+Targeting a calendar works the same way as in many other parts of Omnia.
+See this page for more information: :doc:`Using Targeting </general-assets/targeting-in-omnia/index>`

 You can always target the whole Calendar Rollup block as an alternative, if calendars should be shown for some and no calendars for others.
 See the link above.